BubbaJuice/bubbajuice.github.io/README.md

 ## Website Future

 My goals for my website are to have tools to aid in converting coordinates into different formats, an in depth benchmark compiled from multiple resources, and in-depth pages for each benchmark I have personally found, along with some of the ones I have not found, but searched for.
 Progress on benchmarks I have added and not added can be found in [this project](https://github.com/BubbaJuice/bubbajuice.github.io/projects/1).
+The benchmarks page will hopefully be able to be sorted by certain fields, (date monumented, date of recovery, condition, etc.)